 1. Motivation + plan (max.
 3 pages)

-A description of the candidate’s motivation and ambition for career advancement.
-This includes explanation of the current professional position held and articulation of the gaps in the candidate’s CV that inhibit promotion.
-A description of the proposed activities should be included, along with convincing argumentation for how those activities will address the gap.
-It should be clear how they will enable promotion within a reasonable time.
+A description of your motivation and ambition for career advancement.
+This includes explanation of your current professional position and articulation of the gaps in your CV that inhibit promotion.
+You need to add a description of the proposed activities, along with convincing argumentation for how those activities will address the gap(s).
+It should be clear how the activities will enable your promotion within a reasonable time.

 2. Activity overview and budget (max.
 1 page)

 An overview of activities and detailed budget.
-The candidate can refer to the financial department of her faculty or service department in case of questions related to the budget.
+You can refer to the financial department of your faculty or service department in case of questions related to the budget.

 3. Curriculum Vitae (max.
 2 pages)